NORi: An ML-Augmented Ocean Boundary Layer Parameterization: Training, validating, and comparing NORi in single-column contexts

 \subsection{Training and validation loss}

-We trained NORi on 62 cases listed in Tables \ref{table wind driven LES suite}, \ref{table free convection LES training suite}, \ref{table wind + convection LES training suite}, and \ref{table misc LES training suite} and validated it on an additional 30 cases shown in Table \ref{table LES validation suite} to select the final model weights.
-We note that the last 2 testing cases in Table \ref{table wind driven LES suite} are not used to validate the neural network components.
-This is because these cases do not have convection, and in such scenarios the neural networks would not be turned on anyway.
-Figure \ref{figure NDE loss} shows that the neural network losses decreased during the training epochs, approaching convergence after about 4,000 epochs.
-Training losses remain small in cases that begin with small losses, indicating that neural networks augment base closure only when there are significant residual errors.
-We also find that the ``curriculum'' learning approach, where neural networks are trained on progressively longer integration windows, is well-balanced, with the decrease in loss similar across the three stages.
-This is likely because the physics of entrainment within shallow mixed layers is independent of the depth of the boundary layer, so each stage provides the same training information.
-The validation losses follow a similar trend with epochs to the training losses, indicating that NORi interpolates well across the physical regimes it is trained on.
+We trained NORi on 62 cases listed in Tables~\ref{table wind driven LES suite}, \ref{table free convection LES training suite}, \ref{table wind + convection LES training suite}, and \ref{table misc LES training suite} and validated it on another 30 cases shown in Table~\ref{table LES validation suite} to select the final model weights.
+The last two testing cases in Table~\ref{table wind driven LES suite} are not used to validate the components of the neural network, as they lack the nonlocal convection-driven entrainment that the neural networks are designed to capture.
+Figure~\ref{figure NDE loss} shows that the neural network losses decreased during the training epochs, approaching convergence after about 4,000 epochs.
+Training losses remain small in cases that begin with small losses, indicating that neural networks augment the base closure only when there are significant residual errors.
+We also find that the ``curriculum'' learning approach, where neural networks are trained on progressively longer integration windows, reduces the loss over the final $\SI{43.3}{hours}$ more effectively than training directly on the full integration window.
+The bulk of loss reduction occurs in the first stage of training, which covers the first $\SI{15}{hours}$, suggesting that once neural networks learn to capture entrainment physics early on, they tend to generalize reasonably well to the rest of the integration window.
+The longer integration windows in the second and third stages serve to fine-tune the model weights and enhance the numerical stability of the solutions over longer time frames.
+The validation losses follow a similar trend to the training losses, indicating that NORi interpolates well across the physical regimes it is trained on.